Eliot Sumner: Acting career

 Sumner appeared briefly in the films Me Without You (2001) and Stardust (2007).
 They made their adult acting debut in Guy Ritchie's The Gentlemen in 2020.
-They appeared in the James Bond film No Time to Die (2020).
+They appeared in the James Bond film No Time to Die (2021).

+They played a hiker in the thriller Infinite Storm, appearing before Naomi Watts' character began hiking to the summit of Mt.
+Washington.

 In December 2021, Sumner was cast in Showtime's drama series Ripley in a recurring role.
-They played a hiker in the thriller, Infinite Storm, appearing before Naomi Watts' character begins hiking to the summit of Mt.
-Washington.
+Sumner plays Freddie, a male character.
+Ripley was initially announced to be broadcast on Showtime, but in February 2023, it was reported that the series would be moving to Netflix.
+It was released on 4 April 2024.

+Sumner plays the role of hitwoman Kat in the Swedish crime/thriller series Vargasommar (Cry Wolf).
+The series airs on the Swedish channel TV4 and premiered 25 December 2024.

 Personal life

-Eliot Paulina Sumner is the child of musician Sting (Gordon Sumner) and actress Trudie Styler.
-Sumner was born in Pisa, Italy, grew up in Wiltshire, England, and was educated at Bryanston School and then the Fine Arts College in London.

-They grew up at Lake House, the family estate near Stonehenge.
-Eliot has two brothers (Jake and Giacomo), a sister (Mickey), an older half-brother (Joe), and a half-sister (Kate).
-Their family gave Sumner the nickname "Coco".
-Drawn to the outdoors, Sumner spent a lot of time alone in the woods.
-Their family gave Eliot their first guitar at age four or five.
-They wrote their first song at age 13 and signed a record deal four years later.
-After recording and touring with I Blame Coco, they lived alone in a cottage in the Lake District of England and became interested in house music.
-Sumner also works as a DJ in European dance clubs under the moniker "Vaal".

-Sumner's sense of smell was lost after a brain injury in 2009.
+Sumner fractured their skull in a freak accident in an LA restaurant in 2009, and spent four days in intensive care.

 In December 2015, Sumner said that they did not believe in gender labels and did not identify with a particular gender.
 They use gender-neutral pronouns.